ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs4771_fall_25/index.md

 That being said, it might be good to factor this whiteboard format into consideration when enrolling in this course.

 ## Grading
-> This section is copied from last year and is subject to revision.

 The homework of this course is to reproduce representative empirical results in the RLAI book.
 You must use Python.